-Saimaa Geopark is a UNESCO World Heritage Site and there are nine Geopark sites in Lappeenranta in total.
+Saimaa Geopark is applying for a UNESCO Global Geopark status and there are nine Geopark sites in Lappeenranta in total.
 The Karhusaari Island lean-to is only 1 km from the heart of the city.
 During the winter time, intrepid explorers can access the Island directly — why not cross the lake ice on skis, ice skates, or even on foot?
 What a luxury!

 The charming, purple loosestrife that blooms along the region’s stony beaches is emblematic of Lappeenranta.
 The provincial flower of South Karelia, the arctic violet (Pulsatilla vernalis), also grows in many locations in and around Lappeenranta.
 Another local wonder that enjoys the waters around Lappeenranta is the endangered Saimaa ringed seal.